 Dracula (1931) Director: Tod Browning

-Tod Browning, known for his horror film productions, delivers a true classic in American horror for Carl Laemmle’s Universal Pictures.
+Tod Browning, known for his horror film productions, delivers a true classic of American horror for Carl Laemmle’s Universal Pictures.
 Bela Lugosi, the Hungarian born actor, plays Count Dracula (after Lon Chaney Sr. unexpectedly died of throat cancer).
 Lugosi delivers one of the most memorable performances in an American horror cinema, even though amusingly Lugosi would later regret being typecast as Count Dracula.

 The film is a clear homage to Nosferatu, which was banned from movie theaters after the heiress to the Stoker fortune sued for the rights of the Dracula story.
 For this 1931 adaptation, Laemmle made sure to acquire the rights to the story before producing the film, although some scenes are clearly directed at the earlier expressionist film, such as a scene in which the main character pricks blood on his finger at the castle of Dracula.